miekg/dreck/README.md

 [![Build Status](https://travis-ci.org/miekg/dreck.svg?branch=master)](https://travis-ci.org/miekg/dreck)

-Dreck is a fork of [Derek](https://github.com/alexellis/derek).
+*dreck* is a fork of [Derek](https://github.com/alexellis/derek).
 It adds Caddy integration, so you can "just" run it as a plugin in Caddy.
 It also massively expands on the number of features.

-Dreck can help you with managing pull requests and issues in your GitHub project.
+*Dreck* can help you with managing pull requests and issues in your GitHub project.
 Dreck currently
 can:

 * Label/close/lock etc. issues.